eMapR/LT-GEE/README.md

 1. Click on the script to load it and then click the *Run* button to initialize the application.
 2. Drag the map panel to the top of the page for better viewing.
-3. Define a year range over which to identify disturbances over - best to set this close to the maximum range, you can filter disturbances by year in a different setting below.
+3. Define a year range over which to identify disturbances - best to set this close to the maximum range, you can filter disturbances by year in a different setting below.
 4. Define the date range over which to generate annual composites.
 The format is (month-day) with two digits for both month and day Note that if your study area is in the southern hemisphere and you want to include dates that cross the year boundary to capture the summer season, this is not possible yet - it is on our list!
-5. Select spectral index or bands to use for disturbance detection.
+5. Select spectral index or band to use for disturbance detection.
 6. Optionally define a pixel coordinate set to define the center of the disturbance map, alternatively you'll simply click on the map.
 Note that the coordinates are in units of latitude and longitude formated as decimal degrees (WGS 84  EPSG:4326).
 Also note that when you click a point on the map, the coordinates of the point will populate these entry boxes.
-7. Inspector mode selector.
-While defining and drawing a map of disturbance, leave this unchecked.
-Once the map layers have begun to draw, you can toggle this mode to click on the map and view information about the selected location in the *Inspector* tab.
-If you want to redraw the map, you must de-activate this mode by unchecking the box.
-8. Define a buffer around the center point defined by a map click or provided in the latitude and longitude coordinate boxes from step 6.
+7. Define a buffer around the center point defined by a map click or provided in the latitude and longitude coordinate boxes from step 6.
 The units are in kilometers.
 It will draw and clip the map to the bounds of the square region created by the buffer around the point of interest.
-9. Define the disturbance type you are interested in.
-This
+8. Define the disturbance type you are interested in - this applies only if there are multiple disturbances in a pixel time series.
+It is a relative qualifier among a series of disturbances for a pixel time series.
+9. Optionally filter disturbances by the year of detection.
+Adjust the sliders to constrain the results to a given range of years.
+The filter is only applied if the *Filter by Year* box is checked.
+10. Optionally filter disturbances by magnitude.
+Magnitude filtering is achieved by interpolation of a magnitude threshold from 1 year to 20 years.
+Define the magntiude threshold considered a disturbance for disturbances that are one year in duration and also 20 years in duration.
+If you want to apply the same threshold value across all durations, enter the same value in each box.
+The values should be the minimum spectral delta value that is considered a disturbance.
+They should be the absolute value and multiplied by 1000 for decimal-based surface reflectance bands and spectral indices (we multiply all the decimal-based data by 1000 so that we can convert the data type to signed 16-bit and retain some precision).
+The filter is only applied if the *Filter by Magnitude* box is checked.
+11. Optionally filter by pre-disturbance spectral value.
+This filter will limit the resulting disturbances by those that have a spectral value prior to the disturbance either greater/less then (depending on index) or equal to the defined value.
+The units are a of the spectral index selected for segmentation and should be scaled by 1000 (if you are you only want disturbances that had an NBR value of 0.4 prior to disturbance, you would set this parameter to 400).
+The filter is only applied if the *Filter by Pre-Dist Value* box is checked.
+12. Optionally filter by a minimum disturbance patch size, as defined by 8-neighbor connectivity of pixels having the same disturbance year of detection.
+The value is the minimum number of pixel in a patch.
+The filter is only applied if the *Filter by MMU* box is checked.
+13. Define the LandTrendr segmentation parameters.
+See the [LT Parameters](#ltparameters) section for definitions.

+***Inspector mode*** selector.
+In the center top of the map there is a check box for whether to interact with the map in *Inspector mode* or not.
+When inspector mode is activated, map clicks engage the GEE Inspector functionality so that you can explore map layer values for a point (see the Inspector tab).
+When deactivated, a map click will start mapping disturbances for the region surrounding the clicked point.

 #### Under the hood